Here I look at buying the best garden tiller for your particular needs.

 Next up are gasoline-powered rototillers.

 First come the cultivators or mini tillers which offer a bit more power for slightly tougher jobs.
-These machines feature front-tine designs, meaning that the tines are located in the front of the machine, and they are responsible not only for tilling, but for pulling the unit forward, as well.
+These machines feature front-tine designs, meaning that the tines are located in the front of the machine (as in the picture of the Mantis above), and they are responsible not only for tilling, but for pulling the unit forward, as well.

 Mid-size, front-tine tillers are also available.
 These machines are suitable for even larger jobs that require more earth to be turned.
 Like the mini tillers, these machines rely on the tines for propulsion, but the tines are larger and the engine sizes for these units are bigger, also.